BennCon/StudentMentor/README.md

 -Mentee and mentor have a separate page to view and amend account details.
 # Support
 To access help as a mentee or mentor
-- Fill in the FAQ form for each to ask for assistance regarding any query whether technical or theoretical and press submit.
+- Contact the admin for any queries whether technical or theoretical via the emails provided.
+You can also refer to the FAQ table provided.